Eagle Wings

 Eagle Wings also known as Eagle Wings: an Air Force Story is a 2021 Nigerian war action drama film directed by Paul Apel Papel.
-It is taunted as Nigeria's first military based film.
+It is described as Nigeria's first military based film.
 The film production also historically marked the first instance of a major collaboration between the Nigerian military and Nollywood film industry.
-The film plot is based on the struggles, dedication and sacrifices of the Nigerian Airforce soldiers and their fight against the insurgency in the Northern part of Nigeria.
+The film's plot is based on the struggles, dedication and sacrifices of the Nigerian Airforce soldiers and their fight against the insurgency in the Northern part of Nigeria.
 The film had its theatrical release on 12 March 2021 and opened to mixed reviews from critics.